 The resulting Optical Density (OD) values of your sample must fall within the OD values of the standard curve in order for the calculated antigen concentration to be accurate.
 In many cases samples will need to be diluted in order to lower the antigen concentration to sufficient levels.
 Information about antigen concentrations within various sample types may be available from the published literature; however, it is often necessary to run a dilution series of each sample type.
 The following will prepare sufficient volumes to run the Sample dilution series in triplicate.
-In the case of small volume samples, a preliminary step dilution, such as 1:5 or 1:10, can be made using PBS (0.02mol/L pH7.0-7.2) as the diluent.
+In the case of small volume samples the first step in the series can be a dilution, like 1:5 or 1:10, rather than undiluted sample.
+Running duplicate or triplicate wells for each sample is recommended.